-The inspector was satisfied that residents will be provided with emotional, behavioural and therapeutic support that will promote a positive approach to behaviour that challenges.
+The inspector was satisfied that if required residents will be provided with emotional, behavioural and therapeutic support that will promote a positive approach to behaviour that challenges.
 There was a policy in place guiding the management of behaviours that challenge and there were good systems in place for the management of these behaviours.
 This included access to the behaviour specialists, psychotherapists, psychologists, a neuropsychiatrist and psychiatrists.
-The person in charge told the inspector that if required multi element behaviour support plans will be developed for the residents.
+Staff spoken with told the inspector that if required multi element behaviour support plans will be developed for the residents.